 Fresh from their successful tour of Ireland, the Chamber Singers of Lancaster Bible College will entertain residents and the public with a cappella masterpieces from both sides of the Atlantic when they close this season's Saturday Evening Concert Series on April 18.

-NEW HOLLAND, PA. — March 30, 2015 — Garden Spot Village invited teh public to enjoy a classical vocal concert when it hosts the Chamber Singers of Lancaster Bible College under the direction of Dr. Robert Bigley on Saturday, APril 18, in the final performance of this season's Saturday Evening Concert Series.
+Garden Spot Village invites the public to enjoy a classical vocal concert when it hosts the Chamber Singers of Lancaster Bible College under the direction of Dr. Robert Bigley on Saturday, April 18, in the final performance of this season's Saturday Evening Concert Series.